Enjoying New York City on a Budget

 The wanderlust of New York's downtown—will it ever find a home?

-For over three hundred years, centre city Manhattan has been moving north along Broadway, the main north - south street.
+For over three hundred years, centre city Manhattan has been moving north along Broadway, the main north and south street.

 Now called Midtown, the current city centre is located from 42nd Street to Central Park, with the main corporate power centre southeast of Central Park.